reservoirpy/reservoirpy/docs/source/user_guide/node.rst

     # node internal state have been updated from s_t0 to s_t1
     assert node.state() == s_t1

-To learn how to modify this automatic update, see :ref:`state`.
+To learn how to modify this automatic update, see :ref:`/user_guide/quickstart.ipynb#Reset-or-modify-reservoir-state`.

 .. _node_t1_update:
 .. figure:: ../_static/user_guide/node/node_t1_update.svg